andyblarblar/timebay/docs/design.md

   - A run is done when the last non-invalidated segment is complete
 - Sector times are calculated by the difference in time between the last completed sector and the next completed sector.
   - This means that if a sector is invalidated, the time spent in that sector will be rolled into the next.
+- The client is designed such that it can be started before any other node on a cold start, and passively manage itself as the user connects the sensor nodes.
+  - This should speed up setup, since one can visually determine if a node is connected by checking the clients screen from a distance.